 Tiger Leaping Gorge

 Tiger Leaping Gorge is one of the deepest canyons in the world.
 Wedged tightly between titanic cliffs, the Yangtze River is so narrow here, so legend tells us, that a hunted tiger made his escape to the other side of the river in a single bound, giving the gorge its name.
 Famously walked by Michael Palin in his Himalaya TV series, this is one of the most spectacular gorges anywhere in the world.
 3900m deep, it runs for 10 miles with the mighty Yangtze compressed between the twin peaks of Jade Dragon Snow Mountain and its brother Haba Mountain.
 There are several options for visiting the gorge.
-You can vsit by car as a day trip from Lijiang or en route north to Zhongdian (Shangri-La), and stop to view the scenery and do some light walking.
+You can take a day trip from either Lijiang or Zhongdian (Shangri-La), and stop at the main viewpoints.

 For those who are looking for a hike, but who don't have the time for the 2 day trip or who want to avoid the daunting first uphill section, we have developed a day trip following an easier hiking route taking in some of the the most spectacular scenery of the gorge.
 The trek starts at Tina's Guesthouse, from where a rocky, uneven path ascends steeply through shrubland for around an hour.
 Continue along the higher path which ascends fairly gently for around 2 hours until reaching the Halfway House Guesthouse, where you will stop for lunch.
 After a well-deserved lunch descend along a paved road for around 45 minutes until reaching the main road where you meet your driver.
 Continue to the lower section of the Gorge where you have the option of descending to the viewing platforms beside the water.
 It is recommended to visit these viewing platforms after the trek when the crowds have left.